 A little something about me...

 First and foremost, if you are looking to purchase my work, please send me an email - via the contact option through this website.
-Although I've removed the ability for someone to buy directly through this SmugMug website, my prints are definitely for sale, but just through other avenues.
+Although I've removed the ability for someone to buy directly through this SmugMug website, my prints are definitely for sale, but just through other venues.

 Susan Hershey is a long-time lover of travel & landscape photography.